Vanderlei Luxemburgo: Early career

 Before being a first team trainer, Luxemburgo spent the rest of the 1980 campaign with Antônio Lopes' Olaria, but not being officially under contract with the club.
 He was also Lopes' assistant at America-RJ (1981) and Vasco da Gama (1981–82).

 Luxemburgo's first coaching experience occurred in 1983, with Campo Grande; he only lasted eight matches at the club, being sacked after altercations with the board.
 In the same year, he also managed Rio Branco-ES, winning the Campeonato Capixaba with the side.

 In 1984, after managing Friburguense, Luxemburgo then moved abroad to Saudi Arabia's Al-Ittihad; initially Joubert's assistant, he was in subsequently charge of the club.
 He was at the helm of Democrata-GV in the following year, but only lasted three months.

 Luxemburgo subsequently rejoined Lopes' staff at Fluminense in 1986, where he acted as head coach of the under-20 squad.
 In the following year, he replaced Pinheiro in charge of America-RJ.
 Another stint in the Middle East following, being again assistant of Joubert at Al-Shabab.

-Luxemburgo returned to Brazil in October 1988, after being invited to manage Bragantino, winning the 1990 Campeonato Paulista.
-He subsequently worked at Flamengo, Guarani and Ponte Preta before being hired by Palmeiras in 1993; he led the latter club to both the state and league championships in 1993 and 1994.
+Luxemburgo returned to Brazil in October 1988, after being invited to coach Bragantino; initially expected to take over the reserve team (named Aspirantes), he convinced the board to become the head coach of the main squad instead.
+He led the club in winning campaigns of the 1989 Série B (their first-ever national title) and the 1990 Campeonato Paulista, the latter over Novorizontino in a final which was known as the final caipira.

-When Luxemburgo left in 1995 for Flamengo, Palmeiras' performance was visibly affected, and when he came back in 1996 (after a short period at Paraná), the team won the São Paulo State championship again.
-After a brief stint at Santos, in 1998 he went to Corinthians and won the league that year.
-He left the club in the following year, to join the Brazilian Football Confederation.

-Luxemburgo coached Brazil after the 1998 FIFA World Cup until the end of 2000 Olympics.
-Most notably, he is known for centering his play around Rivaldo.
-In 1999 the Seleção won the Copa América undefeated.
-However, he is also remembered for the disastrous performance at the 2000 Olympic Games in Sydney, where Brazil lost 1–2 in overtime to gold medal winners Cameroon despite having a two men advantage in that game.
-He was often blamed at this tournament for leaving out Romário, who had gone on national television, pleading his case to play in the tournament.
+Flamengo

+In December 1990, Luxemburgo agreed to leave Bragantino to take over his former side Flamengo.
+Without the same success as at Bragantino, he left in August 1991 complaining about the club's structure.

+Guarani and Ponte Preta

+Shortly after leaving Flamengo, Luxemburgo took over Guarani, but resigned in November 1991 after alleging unpaid wages.
+He then moved to city rivals Ponte Preta in September 1992, but left in the following April to join Palmeiras.

+Palmeiras

+After joining Palmeiras in April 1993, Luxemburgo led the side to two the 1993 Campeonato Paulista title, ending a period of 17 years without a trophy for the club.
+In that season, he also won the 1993 Torneio Rio-São Paulo and the 1993 Série A.

+During the 1994 campaign, Luxemburgo's side also won the Paulista and Série A trophies.

+Flamengo return

+In January 1995, Luxemburgo returned to Flamengo after two successful years at Palmeiras.
+On 13 July, after losing the 1995 Campeonato Carioca to Fluminense and having altercations with Romário, he resigned.

+Paraná and Palmeiras return

+In August 1995, Luxemburgo was appointed Paraná head coach, but returned to Palmeiras in November.

+At Verdão, Luxemburgo won the 1996 Campeonato Paulista by scoring more than 100 goals during the tournament, winning 27 matches out of 30.
+On 12 December of that year, however, he confirmed that he would move to Santos due to "political issues" at Palmeiras.